Rakhine Razawin Thit

-Rakhine Razawin Thit (ရခိုင် ရာဇဝင်သစ်, /my/, Arakanese pronunciation: /my/) is a Burmese chronicle covering the history of Arakan from time immemorial to the First Anglo-Burmese War (1824–1826).
+Rakhine Razawin Thit (ရခိုင် ရာဇဝင်သစ်, /my/, Arakanese pronunciation: /my/) or the New Chronicle of Arakan, is a Burmese chronicle covering the history of Arakan from time immemorial to the First Anglo-Burmese War (1824–1826).
 The author was Ven.
-Sandamala Linkara (Candamālālaṅkāra), the Sayadaw (Chief Abbot) of Dakhina Vihara Rama Buddhist Monastery in Ranbye Kyun in then British Burma.
+Sandamala Linkara (Candamālālaṅkāra), the Sayadaw (Chief Abbot) of Dakkhina Vihara Rama Buddhist Monastery in Ranbye Kyun in then British Burma.
 Published in 1931, it is a compilation of all extant prior Arakanese chronicles in a single narrative.
 The original 1931 publication consisted of seven volumes.
 The first four volumes were published in a single enlarged volume in 1997 and the remaining three were published in another enlarged volume in 1999.